Annex-Engineering/TradRack/docs/kalico/Status_Reference.md

   lane.
 The tool number for a specified lane can be accessed with `tool_map[<lane index>]`.
 - `selector_homed`: Whether or not the selector axis is homed.
+- `lane_entry_sensors[<lane index<active state,triggered state>]`: An array of lists, each list indicating whether a lane entry sensor is active and triggered for each lane

 ## save_variables